Atypical-Consulting/VirtualFileSystem/docs/api/VirtualFileSystem.md

 ## Atypical.VirtualFileSystem.Core.Exceptions Namespace
 - **[VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException')** `Class` Exception thrown by the VFS.
+  - **[VFSException()](VFSException.VFSException().md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException.VFSException()')** `Constructor` Initializes a new instance of the [VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException') class.
   - **[VFSException(string, Exception)](VFSException.VFSException(string,Exception).md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException.VFSException(string, System.Exception)')** `Constructor` Initializes a new instance of the [VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException') class with a message and an inner exception that is the cause
     of this exception.
   - **[VFSException(string)](VFSException.VFSException(string).md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException.VFSException(string)')** `Constructor` Initializes a new instance of the [VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException') class with a message that describes the error.
+  - **[VFSException(SerializationInfo, StreamingContext)](VFSException.VFSException(SerializationInfo,StreamingContext).md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException.VFSException(System.Runtime.Serialization.SerializationInfo, System.Runtime.Serialization.StreamingContext)')** `Constructor` Initializes a new instance of the [VFSException](VFSException.md 'Atypical.VirtualFileSystem.Core.Exceptions.VFSException') class with a specified error message and a reference to the
+    inner exception that is the cause of this exception.

 <a name='Atypical.VirtualFileSystem.Core.Models'></a>